MarcinKilarski/Website-Audit/README.md

 ## Call for Contributors

-If you are interested in making these reports event better, feel free to contact me.
+If you are interested in making these reports even better, feel free to contact me.
 It will be great to join forces with you on this amazing journey to help everyone easily analyse any website and find ways to make it even better.

 ## An Open-Source License